vanakenm/blog-11ty/src/whattheysay.md

 - My new colleagues are a bunch of critical anarchists and it made me think of you
 - Damn you are fast
 - When other people pass after him for a speech or a lecture, it makes them feel like slow motion snails.
-- They guy is a webinar by himself
+- This guy is a webinar by himself
-- You are the king of OneDrive (no crown with the mandate, unfortunately)
+- You are the king of OneDrive
 - You make good points and proposals - it feels without any concerns for your job (when I ask if we really need to make the software at all)
 - Martin Van Aken - "Martin the First" for those who know, long may he reign! (when I returned to a company I worked for before, where the new CTO is also named Martin)
 - We don't need a boss.
 We just need someone to do for us what Martin is doing for the dev team (from a colleague in another team)